selasagi/azure-powershell/src/PowerBIEmbedded/PowerBIEmbedded/help/Update-AzPowerBIEmbeddedCapacity.md

 Tag                    : {[key1, value1], [key2, value2]}
 ```

-Modifies the capacity named testcapacity in resourcegroup testgroup to set the tags as key1:value1 and key2:value2 and administrator to testuser1@contoso.com
+Modifies the capacity named testcapacity in resourcegroup testgroup to set the tags as key1:value1 and key2:value2 and administrator to testuser1@contoso.com and testuser2@contoso.com

 ## PARAMETERS

 ### -Administrator
-A comma separated capacity names to set as administrator on the capacity
+A comma separated names to set as administrator on the capacity

 ```yaml
 Type: System.String[]